 In the 1970s, Chinese researchers develop new extracts (the T2 and the CEA extract) that match both efficacy and safety :

 China conducts extensive studies with these extracts for a variety of autoimmune conditions during the 1980s.
 An important study includes 2000 Rheumatoid Arthritis patients, sadly there is no translation available at this time.
 I hope to bring it to you some day soon, it’s one of my challenges for 2018.

-From these two preparations, only one (the T2) is in use extensively nowadays.
+From these two preparations, one is in use extensively nowadays.
 Physicians prescribe it as a first line natural DMARD to successfully relieve symptoms of a number of autoimmune conditions.
 Not as a supplement but as a monotherapy and they combine it with other Western style medication.
 They also associate it with Methotrexate in low dose with outstanding results.
 It is commercially widely available in China.
-You will find more info on the indications here: Thunder God Vine Indications and dosages here: Thunder God Vine Dosage.
+You will find more info on the indications here: Thunder God Vine Indications and dosages here: Thunder God Vine Dosage and Common Drug Association.

 The T2 extract is standardized and the dosage is very specific : 1 to 1,5mg/kg/day.
 A number of brands sell it (see picture above).
 The presentations are all the same: bottles of 50 to 100 tablets of 10mg extract.

 The commercial presentations that I know and have used myself are detailed in the following page: Buy Thunder God Vine.